Cal Raleigh Preview, Player Props: Mariners vs. Mets

 - The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.

-- Mets pitchers combine to allow 165 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Mets pitchers combine to rank 18th in baseball in home runs surrendered (168 total, 1.2 per game).

-- His last appearance was on Sunday against the Los Angeles Angels, when the left-hander threw seven innings, surrendering one earned run while allowing three hits.
+- The righty last appeared on Monday against the Texas Rangers, when he threw six innings, allowing one earned run while giving up five hits.

-- In 22 games this season, the 27-year-old has put up a 5.23 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.
+- In 20 games this season, the 28-year-old has put up an ERA of 5.29, with 7.6 strikeouts per nine innings.
+Opponents are hitting .296 against him.

 © 2023 Data Skrive.
 All rights reserved.